awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/_index.md

 +++

-In this module, you will extend the Hot Standby disaster recovery strategy, and centrally coordinate failover and readiness for our application.
+In this module, you will extend the [Hot Standby disaster recovery strategy](/reliability/disaster-recovery/workshop_4/), centrally coordinate failover, and readiness for our application.
 To learn more about how Amazon Route 53 Application Recovery Controller (Route 53 ARC) can help you build highly resilient applications, you can review this [blog](https://aws.amazon.com/blogs/networking-and-content-delivery/building-highly-resilient-applications-using-amazon-route-53-application-recovery-controller-part-1-single-region-stack/).

 [Application Recovery Controller cells](https://docs.aws.amazon.com/r53recovery/latest/dg/recovery-readiness.html) are instantiations of a service that are isolated from each other.
-To maximize resiliency, you should partition your application into isolated cells, so that when one cell fails, that failure can’t affect the other cells.
+To maximize resiliency, you should [partition your application into isolated cells](https://aws.amazon.com/solutions/guidance/cell-based-architecture-on-aws/), so that when one cell fails, that failure can’t affect the other cells.
 Route 53 ARC's  features enable you to continually monitor your application’s ability to recover from failures, and to control application recovery across multiple AWS Regions, AZs, and on premises.
 Route 53 ARC’s capabilities make application recovery simpler and more reliable by eliminating manual steps required by traditional tools and processes.

 Our application is currently deployed in our primary region **N. Virginia (us-east-1)** and we will use **N. California (us-west-1)** as our secondary region.